 Element Description Add Route button Click to add a new route.
 See Creating a Route.
 Start/Stop button Select the checkboxes next to the routes you wish to start/stop, and click the Start/Stop button.
-See Starting , Stopping , and Deleting a Route .
+See Starting, Stopping, and Deleting a Route .
 Delete button Select the checkboxes next to the routes you wish to delete, and click the Delete button.
 See Starting , Stopping , and Deleting a Route .
 Expand All/Collapse All buttons Expands/Collapses the source and destination route details.
 Pagination option Select how many routes to show per page.
 Page buttons If the number of defined routes is greater than the pagination option, then page buttons are available to go to other pages.
-For example: Collapsed/Expanded Route Clicking the / icons next to a route collapses or expands the route. • When collapsed (icon appears), the route listing shows the name of the route, the source name and number of destinations, the route status icon, the current uptime if the route is not stopped, and an options menu (icon) to start, stop, and delete an individual route.
-Clicking the elsewhere in the route opens the Edit Route screen. • When expanded (icon appears), the route listing also shows the source and destination stream details including names, protocol, type, address and individual status icons.
-Clicking the source stream opens the Edit Route screen, and clicking a destination stream opens its Edit Destination dialog.
-See the following for a description of the status icons.
+For example: $\langle 1 2 3 4 \rangle$ Collapsed/Expanded Route Clicking the / icons next to a route collapses or expands the route.
+When collapsed (icon appears), the route listing shows the name of the route, the source name and number of destinations, the route status icon, the current uptime if the route is not stopped, and action buttons to start/stop, delete, and view the statistics of a route.
+Clicking the elsewhere in the route opens the Edit Route screen.
+When expanded (icon appears), the route listing also shows the source and destination stream details including names, protocol, type, individual status icons, address and action buttons to start/stop each destination.
+Clicking the source stream opens its Edit Destination dialog.
+See the following for a desciption of the status icons.